 The Ionian Dolphin Project works to ensure the long-term viability of dolphin species living in coastal waters of western Greece.

 Since 1991 the Ionian Dolphin Project works to ensure the long-term viability of dolphin species living in two coastal areas of western Greece: the Gulf of Ambracia and the Inner Ionian Sea archipelago.
 These two study areas are remarkably diverse in terms of environmental features and threats posed by human activities, therefore they offer opportunities for understanding the links between dolphin status and habitat quality in different situations.

 The Ionian Dolphin Project aims to understand, through long-term monitoring, how the local dolphin communities interact with their environment and how human activities—particularly fisheries and pollution—may affect its conservation status.

-Our conservation activities should result in local citizens, stakeholders and authorities being aware of the ecosystem services provided by a diverse and healthy habitat, and thereby, the importance of endorsing sustainable management.
+Our conservation activities at the Ionian Dolphin Project should result in local citizens, stakeholders and authorities being aware of the ecosystem services provided by a diverse and healthy habitat, and thereby, the importance of endorsing sustainable management.
 People need to care, and caring largely comes from knowing and understanding.